Residential Solar and Wind Systems: What are the Costs?

 The second biggest user is the electric hot water heater.
 Heating water in your home accounts for 17% of annual energy costs.
 A 40 gallon heater uses an average of 8 kwh/day.
 There are several energy efficient alternatives: change to a heat on demand system, use natural gas or propane to heat your water, or consider a solar water heating system in addition to your solar panels.
 Some solar water heating systems are nothing more that an old water heater tank painted flat black and housed in an insulated box with a glass window facing the sun.

-Consider switching to energy efficient alternatives and/or Energy Star rated appliances.
-How many lights do you use in a room and do they have CFL bulbs?
-Can you change from a desktop computer to a laptop or tablet?
-Honestly take into account any energy-wasting behaviors such as leaving lights on all day or running the air conditioning while baking.
+Consider switching to Energy Star rated appliances and LED light bulbs.
 Also, think about how well insulated and weather-sealed your home is and whether it needs improving.
 The less energy you can live without means the less energy-generating capacity you will need to install.

 Let's say that we've installed more efficient appliances and lights, replaced the water heater and air conditioner systems with a solar absorption chilling system that heats water also.
 That brings down the usage from 33 kWh/day to 5 kWh/day.
 Plugging the numbers into the Solar Panel Estimator, we arrive at 16 panels, which is much more manageable.